Rohitsohit/ecommerce/README.md

    npm start
    ```

-4. Access the application at https://ecomerce-frontend.onrender.com/ in your web browser.
+4. Access the application at live https://ecomerce-frontend.onrender.com/ on render.

 ## Contributing